w3f/polkadot-wiki/docs/general/kusama/kusama-community.md

 ---

 The following is a list of official chats, forums, and social channels for the Kusama community.

-Keep in mind that no admin or moderator will ever DM you for any reason whatsoever without prior public contact and anyone doing so is likely trying to scam you.
+**No admin or moderator will ever DM you for any reason whatsoever without prior public contact and anyone doing so is likely trying to scam you.**

 ## General